I'm moving to a new location; how do I do this with my Casa setup?

 Some extra precautions you can take during your move are:

-- Sign out of your Casa App or temporarily delete your Casa App altogether to prevent unauthorized access to the app and the Mobile Key stored on your mobile device (Gold members also have the option of locking login access to their account voluntarily for 72 hours via the Emergency Lockdown (Gold) feature).
+- Sign out of your Casa app or temporarily delete your Casa app altogether to prevent unauthorized access to the app and the mobile key stored on your mobile device (Standard members also have the option of locking login access to their account voluntarily for 72 hours via the Emergency Lockdown (Standard) feature, and Premium members and Private Clients can lock their accounts until they complete a video verification call using the Emergency Lockdown (Premium and Private Client) procedure.)
 This is good practice during any method of long-distance travel, and especially important if traveling on commercial flights; TSA or other airport authorities have been known to access digital information on travelers' devices without their consent.
 Consider the possibility that you may be forced to unlock your phone.
-If you do decide to delete Casa App, make sure to perform a Health Check on the Mobile Key prior to deletion to ensure that the backup is safely encrypted in the cloud!
+If you do decide to delete the Casa app, make sure to perform a health check on the mobile key prior to deletion to ensure that the backup is safely encrypted in the cloud!

 - Keep the hardware device in a lockbox or other hidden, secure location when traveling.
 If you're staying in a hotel, you can consider locking the device in your hotel room's safe.
 Be aware, though, that most hotels do have a way of accessing these lock boxes, so this should not be considered high-level security.
 Do not store multiple keys in the safe together!